 The science behind Zoom fatigue

 Now that we’ve identified the signs and symptoms of Zoom fatigue, let’s dive into the science behind this phenomenon.
 Factors such as intense eye contact, constant self-monitoring, and limited mobility contribute to the overall feeling of exhaustion associated with Zoom fatigue.
+The brain must work harder during video calls to process visual and social cues, interpret facial expressions, and manage background visuals, which increases mental fatigue.
 Understanding these factors can help us develop strategies to mitigate their effects and make our video calls more sustainable and enjoyable.

 Intense eye contact